rsdoiel/antenna/socal_north.md

 date: 2023-10-27, from: The Daily Trojan (USC Student Newspaper)

 <p>USC professor Dr. David Agus is transforming medicine with artificial intelligence cancer research.</p>
-<p>The post <a rel="nofollow" href="https://dailytrojan.com/2023/10/27/the-wizard-of-interdisciplinary-science-turns-to-ai/">The wizard of interdisciplinary science turns to AI</a> appeared first on <a rel="nofollow" href="https://dailytrojan.com">Daily Trojan</a>.</p>
+<p>The post <a href="https://dailytrojan.com/2023/10/27/the-wizard-of-interdisciplinary-science-turns-to-ai/">The wizard of interdisciplinary science turns to AI</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>

 <https://dailytrojan.com/2023/10/27/the-wizard-of-interdisciplinary-science-turns-to-ai/>